Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Water Risk Assessment

-Discover what Water Risk Assessment is, which methodologies exist, how it is applied by companies and governments, and notable examples internationally.
+Discover what a Water Risk Assessment is, which methodologies and tools exist, and how companies and governments use it to manage water scarcity, quality and regulatory risks.

 Water Stress Index (WSI)